TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 | Charging While Discharging   | Yes                           |

 > [!IMPORTANT]
-> The chip lacks *battery reverse polarity protection*.
-Use an *ideal diode* or other suitable protection if reverse polarity is a risk, i.e. because you are using battery holders where a user could be intreagued to insert a battery in wrong position.
+> If you are indeed using the *IP5306* as a simple charger, the lacking *battery reverse polarity protection* becomes an issue.
+Either make sure the battery connectors or bays are fool-proof, or add an *ideal diode* to the battery wiring.

 ### Initiating Charging
 Charging starts automatically when a power supply is connected, and the battery voltage is *>2.8V* and *<4.2V*.
 The external power supply must provide *5V* at *2A* minimum.